oscarwang20/GoofyG/06_py/README.md

 * Dictionaries are used to recall each of the values associated with the keys.
 To access these values, we use `dict[key]`, which returns the value associated with the key

 ### Lists
-* Lists are objects that store multiple values
+* Lists are objects that store multiple values in Pyhton
+* They are created like this: `list =